-Acknowledging my limitations in addressing relevant theological complexities and with an aching heart, I humbly request on behalf of millions of Palestinian refugees that Christian faith leaders and students afford one courtesy to the victims: an accurate understanding of the faith and beliefs held by the majority of these victims, along with a truthful portrayal of that faith to their congregations.
-In Chapter 10, I extend a personal appeal to U.S. faith leaders on behalf of my mother and the entire Palestinian nation.
+Acknowledging my limitations in addressing relevant theological complexities and with an aching heart, I humbly request on behalf of millions of Palestinian refugees that Christian faith leaders and students afford one courtesy to the victims: An accurate understanding of the faith and beliefs held by the majority of these victims, along with a truthful portrayal of that faith to their congregations.
+It's crucial to emphasize, particularly for students, that an accurate understanding of the Islamic faith is best obtained when provided by mainstream Muslims, rather than extremists or the perspectives of skeptics or critics of Islam.

-The Recital aims to provide pastors, chaplains, theology students, Christian scholars, and the general public with insights into the simple ways that peace-loving, mainstream Muslims understand their faith.
+The Recital aims to provide pastors, chaplains, theology students, Christian scholars, and the general public with insights into the simple ways that peace-loving, mainstream Muslims understand their faith and God's overarching plan for humanity.